Financial-Times/ft-origami/docs/component-types/web-services.md

 	nav-service            nav.webservices.ft.com
 	mostpopular-service    mostpopular.webservices.ft.com

-## Handing versioning internally
+### Changes and versioning

+A "backwards compatible change" is defined as one that, in the case of JSON output, adds a new property to an object, or adds or removes elements from an array.
+Any changes that remove existing properties of objects, or change the type of a value, should be considered breaking.
+In the case of HTML output, any change that requires accompanying changes in a module component (CSS, JavaScript or other resources that act on the HTML) should be considered breaking.
+Breaking changes require the service to maintain the existing functionality and release a new version.

 When a new version of the web service is released, the web service developer may choose to implement this by running multiple versions of the service behind a routing layer, such that `/v1/someendpoint` and `/v2/someendpoint` ultimately result in the same `/someendpoint` request being made to one or other of two separate instances of the web service.
 This is acknowledged as a valid approach, but other web service developers may simply wish to run one instance of the web service that can handle all versioned endpoints.
 This standard does not care about the internal architecture choices that the web service developer makes provided that the external interface satisifes the requirements set out above.

+### Environments

+A web service component developer *must* make available a live instance of their service (at `{componentname}.webservices.ft.com`), the source code (in a git repo), and instructions for building and running the service.

+If the web service uses a data source or other depended-upon service for which multiple environments are available, the service *must* support switching between them at startup (either using a command line flag, or a config file, but either way it must be included in the documentation)

+The product developer *must* use the current live version of the component for testing integration with their product, not an upcoming release or a test or dev environment of the service.
+The service component developer is not required to maintain and make available any running instance of the service other than the live one.

+Instructing a service to use a test data source must not be coupled in any way to using a different version of the service itself.

-## De-duplication of output
+### De-duplication of output

-Web service components do not offer any de-duplication of content.
+Web service components *should* not offer any de-duplication of content.
 If a product developer wants to draw from multiple Origami sources, and de-dupe where the same individual content item may appear from more than one of those sources, that's not a problem that Origami will solve for them, but could be solved at the product level by consuming data rather than markup.
-This will transfer more work onto the product, so if duplicated entries can be tolerated, the product will benefit from being easier to build and maintain.

 ## Example

-The following HTTP request-response is compliant with the above requirements and the [syntax requirements](/docs/syntax-requirements) for the response body:
+The following HTTP request-response is compliant with the above requirements and the [syntax requirements]({{site.baseurl}}/docs/syntax-requirements) for the response body:

 	GET /v1/navigation.html?level=first&selectedUrl=http%3A%2F%2Fwww.ft.com%2Fcompanies HTTP/1.1
 	User-Agent: curl/7.24.0 (x86_64-apple-darwin12.0) libcurl/7.24.0 OpenSSL/0.9.8x zlib/1.2.5